laughtrey/cis83/13 Inheritance/README.md

 ### Employee and ProductionWorker Classes
 >Write an Employee class that keeps data attributes for the following pieces of information:

--Employee name
+- Employee name
--Employee number
+- Employee number

 Next, write a class named ProductionWorker that is a subclass of the Employee class.
 The ProductionWorker class should keep data attributes for the following information:

--Shift number (an integer, such as 1,2, or 3)
+- Shift number (an integer, such as 1,2, or 3)
--Hourly pay rate
+- Hourly pay rate

 The workday is divided into two shifts: day and night.
 The shift attribute will hold an integer value representing the shift that the employee works.
 The day shift is shift 1 and the night shift is shift 2.